Trustee Essentials Training 2026 (formerly TEDS)

 Continuing Education Credits (CE)

-By attending the Trustee Essentials Training, you may earn up to 12 Continuing Education (CE) hours applicable toward your Accredited Fiduciary (AF) recertification and, where applicable, state-mandated continuing education requirements.
+By attending the Trustee Essentials Training, you may earn up to 12 Continuing Education (CE) hours applicable toward your Advanced Fiduciary (AF) recertification and, where applicable, state-mandated continuing education requirements.
 Earned CE credits are automatically recorded in your NCPERS membership account following the event and are available for download as a CE report.

 NCPERS is an accredited Minimum Educational Training (MET) for Texas public retirement systems, as recognized by the State Pension Review Board.
 This accreditation does not constitute an endorsement by the Board of the MET program’s quality.